 The very best alternative is to go properly through the rehab phase of chiropractic, and keep doing your exercises for life, just like you brush your teeth.

-Severely overweight folk usually don't realise that most often it's carbohydrates, not fat, that cause you to be that way.
+Seriously overweight folk usually don't realise that most often it's carbohydrates, not fat, that cause you to be that way.
 Type glycemic index into the search engine and find out about the difference between the healthy carbohydrate in a green pea as compared to the carb in white rice, for example.

 Searching for something specific?
 Just type it in here: